optimisticjc/jubilant-journey/README.md

 User has to write in to support to

-have us ensure that there are
+have us ensure that they are not private repository.